 The International Conference on Modeling & Applied Simulation- MAS

 The MAS Conference concentrates on applied M&S and computer technologies; application fields include production, business and services.
-Since 2002 it involves Industries and Experts discussiong on the potential of M&S applied in real world; in Barcelona it is organized the 16th Edition of MAS.
+Since 2002 it involves Industries and Experts discussiong on the potential of M&S applied in real world; in Budapest it is organized the 17th Edition of MAS.

 Modelling & Simulation Network Workshop

 The Modeling and Simulation Network (M&SNet) is a world-wide consortium of 14 independent organizations and 34 centers.
 A young and active network (established in 2003) of researchers, professors, practitioners devoted to support the continuous improvement in the field of Modeling & Simulation (M&S).